yasirbm/DNSC6301---Analytics-Edge/README.md

   * **Real world risks**: Possible risks of disparate impact due to relatively low Hispanic to White and Black to White AIR's (even though they are both above 0.8).
 * **Other unexpected results**:
   * As the model is deployed in the real word, it is possible that we will see a drop in the AUC with all groups, but particularly with demographics that are slightly underrepresented in the training data (i.e. - Hispanic and Black).
+  * The plots above (delinquency by gender and delinquency by race) show potentially problematic issues straight off the bat.
+This could have negative implications from an algorithmic bias perspective